There is if you believe this post by Buffalo Business First (subscription, sorry):

 As previously stated, it’s a subscription site so we can’t even read the end of that sentence, which could have been “…to stay in public accounting for more than two years” or “…to put up with crap from the likes of us.”
 No offense, Freed Maxick, I hear you guys are lovely (although I do have some doubts about your choice of Facebook cover photos sometimes).

-With the bazillions of articles out there about how awesome accounting is, record numbers of people sitting for the CPA exam and 3% or so unemployment in accounting, you'd really think there would be a huge pile-up of marginal entry-level candidates desperate for work.
-But no, just about anyone can get a job.
+With the bazillions of articles out there about how awesome accounting is, record numbers of people sitting for the CPA exam and 3% or so unemployment in accounting, you’d really think there would be a huge pile-up of marginal entry-level candidates desperate for work and not enough positions to stuff their warm bodies into.

 Firms have always competed for top talent or there wouldn’t be recruiting events and seminars for recruiters with such advice as “treat ’em like pampered pets.”
 You may recall the Crain’s piece last year about the firm throwing around steak dinners and Becker courses to lure new talent, Aronson making it rain with iPads or even the cringe-worthy display of Price Is Right generosity by Plante Moran.
 This is old news.

 So where, exactly, is the disconnect?
 There should be tons of accounting grads drooling for jobs right now and plenty of jobs to go around, no?